keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 ![Name Template Instance](/templates/marketing-platforms/template-instance-name.png)

 This will take you to the page where you can set up the template containing the data app configuration.
-Here, you will need to provide credentials for the data sources (extractors) and data destinations (writers) you want to use.
+Here, you will need to provide credentials for the data source and destination connectors you want to use.

 {: .image-popup}
 ![Build Data App](/templates/marketing-platforms/build-data-app.png)